Eclipse Foundation Working Group Process

 Care must be taken by designated administrators to ensure that only bonafide representatives of the Participants are granted privileged access to Working Group services and shared resources.

-A Working Group may define multiple levels of Participation.
-These levels can be differentiated by different Working Group Fees, responsibilities, commitment of resources, representation on committees, etc..
-These levels of participation must be described in the Charter.
+A Working Group may define multiple levels of participation.
+These levels can be differentiated by different Working Group Fees, responsibilities, voting privileges, commitment of resources, representation on committees, etc. These levels of participation must be described in the Charter.

-Any Member that satisfies the member participation guidelines defined in the Charter must be permitted to be a Participant in the Working Group.
-Any Member wishing to join the Working Group must contact the Steering Committee to indicate their interest and describe how they fulfill the participation guidelines.
+Any Eclipse Foundation Member that satisfies the member participation guidelines defined in the Charter must be permitted to be a Participant in the Working Group and may visit the Explore Working Groups page to complete the application process, or may contact firstname.lastname@example.org for more information.
 The Steering Committee is responsible for maintaining and publishing the list of all Participants on an ongoing basis.
+Each Working Group may define its own membership levels, but generally they fall into one of the four following categories:

 Following is a description of the lifecycle of a Working Group.

 All Working Groups start in the Opportunity Phase.
 This phase is used to validate the viability of the Working Group and identify the Lead Organization.
-A Working Group is not publicly exposed while in the opportunity phase.
-While in the Opportunity Phase, the Eclipse Foundation works with the Lead Organization to define the purpose, goals, the scope of work to be engaged in by the Working Group; execute the Working Group Initiation Agreement (“Initiation Agreement” or, effectively, a memorandum of understanding); and identify potential Participants.
+Although the Eclipse Foundation does not enter into non-disclosure or confidentiality agreements, a Working Group is not publicly exposed while in the opportunity phase.
+While in the Opportunity Phase, the Eclipse Foundation works with the Lead Organization to define the vision and scope of the work to be engaged in by the Working Group; execute the Working Group Initiation Agreement (“Initiation Agreement” or, effectively, a memorandum of understanding); and identify potential Participants.

 A key deliverable of the Opportunity Phase is a draft Working Group Charter.
-The draft Charter serves as a framework for participants to interact; it defines the scope, mission, and vision.
+The draft Charter serves as a framework for participants to interact; it defines the vision and scope.
 The draft Charter must also specify a technical roadmap (e.g. will the Working Group engage in specification development), list target open source projects, and nature of the Working Group (vendor or user led).

 Working Group Sponsor identified;